August 18, 2021

 Located in south central Sweden, Lake Vättern is the sixth largest lake in Europe, and, arguably, the largest body of drinkable water in the world.
 When the weather is good, it is as flat and clear as glass.
 Before wading in, though, even in mid July, I know it is going to be cold.
 My stomach turns from the sudden discomfort.
 And it always takes me a few seconds to catch my breath.

 Provoked by the shock of the cold, is the same feeling I get when I’ve been unintentionally slighted or misunderstood, especially by someone I love.
-In both cases, I feel the sudden urge to either freeze or flee or fight.
+In every case, I feel the sudden urge to either freeze or flee or fight.
 And my brain, you see, cannot tell the difference; I will feel fear, and often anger (which, in relationships, can look a lot alike).

 By ignoring this impulse here, though—waist deep in the lake and about to dive in—I have proven, if only to myself, that it can be ignored.